© 2025 KPCW

 The ombudsman also rejected Theobald’s claim that the decision would create a dangerous precedent for future land use decisions in the neighborhood.

-The report says Theobald could appeal future approvals if he can prove his property suffers from specific injury, which means the effect on his property is different than the general public.
+The report stated Theobald could appeal future approvals if he can prove his property suffers from specific injury, which means the effect on his property is different than the general public.

-In a statement, Park City Municipal applauded the advisory opinion, saying it “is consistent with the city’s briefing in a pending motion” in the Third District case against Theobald.
+In a statement, Park City Municipal applauded the advisory opinion, saying it “is consistent with the city’s briefing in a pending motion” in the Third District case.

-Theobald declined the comment Tuesday, saying he was working on replying to the city’s motion to dismiss in court.
+Theobald declined to comment Tuesday, saying he was working on a response to the city’s motion to dismiss in court.